nollstead/Green-Bean/examples/ADC/ADC.md

 - In the Configuration section on the Parameter Settings tab
   - Set Prescaler to 0
-  - Set Counter Period (Auto Reload Register) to 42500000-1 (note we subtract 1 since the counter starts at 0)
+  - Set Counter Period (AutoReload Register) to 42500000-1 (note we subtract 1 since the counter starts at 0)
   - Set Trigger Event Selection TRGO to Update Event

 <p align="center"><img src="/examples/ADC/images/TIM2ParameterSettings.png"</p>